TmmmmmR/Write-ups/Web/README.md

 Accept-Encoding: gzip, deflate
 Connection: keep-alive
 ```

-But it seems that there is a filtering mechanism which block malicious charcters :
+But it seems that there is a filtering mechanism which block/detecte malicious charcters :

 ```
 HTTP/1.1 200 OK